django-json-api/django-rest-framework-json-api/docs/usage.md

 ## Generating an OpenAPI Specification (OAS) 3.0 schema document

-DRF >= 3.12 has a [new OAS schema functionality](https://www.django-rest-framework.org/api-guide/schemas/) to generate an [OAS 3.0 schema](https://www.openapis.org/) as a YAML or JSON file.
+DRF has a [OAS schema functionality](https://www.django-rest-framework.org/api-guide/schemas/) to generate an [OAS 3.0 schema](https://www.openapis.org/) as a YAML or JSON file.

 DJA extends DRF's schema support to generate an OAS schema in the JSON:API format.